 The LVM Group truly understands how positively centralized document mailing affects the company's entire infrastructure.
 As one of the 20 largest primary insurers, LVM separated document creation from distribution and since then has been enjoying both significantly higher performance in output management and less programming effort.
 The core technology is Compart DocBridge Pilot software, which acts as the central hub in the enterprise's communications.

-Japs-Olson has been at the forefront of the direct mail production and commercial printing industry for over 100 years.
-They needed a better way of proofing and approval for customers’ variable direct mail projects.
-They also wanted to simplify the information used by production and to increase uptime during the variable imaging process.
-As direct mail has became more complex and personalized, it is harder to predict where changes occur from one file version to another or from one piece to another.
+As direct mail has become more complex and personalized, Japs-Olson needed a better way of proofing and approval for customers’ variable direct mail projects.
 The DocBridge engine was flexible enough to accommodate Japs-Olson’s custom requirements.
 They also achieved a higher level of quality control that fit their workflow, along with greater speed and reliability.

 The Versicherungskammer Bayern is modernizing its output management.
 The new system is designed to ensure flexible mass production for all physical and electronic channels.
 Germany's largest public insurer thus improves quality yet again, not to mention the positive effect on the cost of document creation and output.

 The ROLAND Group, an international Insurance Company, with a specific focus on Legal Protection, has recently updated its Output Management System.
-At the core of this IT transformation is the Compart software DocBridge Pilot, an important tool allowing ROLAND to manage the printing of around two million documents annually: these include policies, correspondence, customer cards, reports, attachments and accounts.
-In the print area alone, ROLAND runs 90 different print stacks, based on the category and recipient of the communication.
-The DocBridge Pilot software, developed by Compart is platform-independent and supports customized mailings into every type of output: print, e-mail, fax, archive file, and download-file in Web portals.
+At the core of this IT transformation is the Compart software DocBridge Pilot, an important tool allowing ROLAND to manage the printing of around two million documents annually.

-The enquiry from ADOP Services of Siemens Business Services (SBS) in Fürth, concerning a converter, with which PCL documents could be transformed to AFP, is from Compart’s perspective not spectacular, nor is the resulting solution sufficiently interesting for a major case study in our magazine.
-However, in this case, it was just the prolog of a much more substantial project, which, given the allotted timescale, can certainly be described as being very ambitious.
+The enquiry from ADOP Services of Siemens Business Services (SBS) in Fürth, concerning a converter, with which PCL documents could be transformed to AFP, is from Compart’s perspective not spectacular, nor is the resulting solution sufficiently interesting for a major case study on our homepage.
+However, in this case, it was just the prolog of a much more substantial project, which can certainly be described as being very ambitious.